Cornerstone OnDemand bought Clustree, a French technology company with an extensive AI-based skills engine and skills ontology.

 Not surprisingly, it’s all about closing the skills gap.
 “The future of work will require organizations and their people to continuously learn new skills to keep up with the pace of technology and fundamental industry shifts,” said Cornerstone CEO Adam Miller.
 “In order to prepare for the future, organizations must have a grasp on the skills and capabilities their talent has today so they can identify skills gaps and start developing their talent for tomorrow.”

-Cornerstone plans to integrate Clustree’s into its People Development solution over the next year.
+Cornerstone plans to integrate Clustree’s technology into its People Development solution over the next year.
 Once that’s done, the company said, customers will be able to:

 - Build a skills inventory: Organizations will have clearer insight into the skills and capabilities of their workforce, enabling them to better match employees to specific roles.
 Employees will gain a better understanding of the specific skills and capabilities they possess, as well as the specialized skills required for their role.